onderonur/onurl/README.md

 # OnURL

-OnURL is a URL shortener which makes it easy to shorten and share your short URLs.
+OnURL is a URL shortener which makes it easy to shorten and share your URLs.
 Live site on [Vercel](https://vercel.com) is **[here](https://onurl.vercel.app/)**.

 ## 💻 Tech Stack